SCARLETT PERDEREAU

 Scarlett's workshops have been immensely valuable for my trainees.
 I admire her approach and her novel perspective on internal and external movement. - Leo Cosendai, Creative Director & Sound Facilitator, Founder of Third Ear.

-In 2019, I set up the Forum on Embodied Practice, an opportunity for peer exchange, research and growth in the field of embodied practice, welcoming a range of practitioners and artists to participate and lead sessions in turn.
+In 2019, I founded the Forum on Embodied Practice, an opportunity for peer exchange, research and growth for a range of practitioners and artists who participate and lead sessions in turn.
 The Forum collaborated with SIB Dance Lab in Norway and received support from the Lisa Ullman Travel Scholarship Fund.
-Read more about the Forum here.
+Read more about the FEP here.

 [The Forum has] an open and flexible form, still there's a clear framework and continuum.